Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

     - The game was still finctional after clicking the reset button.

   - To be fixed:
-    - When click the reset button, the "TRY AGAIN!" message disapears.
+    - When the reset button clicked while timer is running, the "TRY AGAIN!" message doesn't disapear.

 ## Deployment

 ### Deployed Vesrion

-The project is hosted on GitHub in a repository calles [milestone2](https://github.com/ahmedaboujeeb/milestone2), and was developed using VS Code where the code uploaded to GitHub using clear commit messages.
-The live website is hosted on GitGub Pages, the deployement process is as follow:
+The project is hosted on GitHub in a repository called [milestone2](https://github.com/ahmedaboujeeb/milestone2), and was developed using VS Code where the code was uploaded to GitHub using clear commit messages.
+The live website is hosted on GitGub Pages, the deployement process is as follows:

   - Login to GitHub.
   - Go to repository ahmedaboujeeb/milestone2.